atharvasharma/Registration-Management/README.md

 5. Change baseUrl in components/baseUrl.js

-### Default admin username : admin, password : admin
-You can create a new admin account by sending a post request to "/signup" on the server.
+6. Create a new admin account by sending a post request to "/signup" on the server using POSTMAN.